knutvalen/ping/README.md

   * `npm install`
   * `npm start`
 * go to https://documenter.getpostman.com/view/3932141/collection/RW89LpLo and open the requests in Postman
-* run this command in a new terminal `open ping-ios/ping.xcodeproj/`
+* run this command in a new terminal: `open ping-ios/ping.xcodeproj/`
 * open `RestController.swift` and update `let ip = "http://123.456.7.89:3000"` with your server ip address
 * in Xcode, run the iOS app (cmd + R)
 * copy the apn device token in the Xcode console and paste it in the `token` header in the Postman `push` request